 we should not assume for one moment that the effects of the anti-religious-extremism campaign in Xinjiang will be a permanent erasure of the religious sensibilities and the cultural identity of its subjects and to rewire them as patriotic automatons.

 Simple acts of remembering “suggest the inevitable failure of state projects of social reengineering”.

 She adopts scholars’ metaphor of the palimpsest to evoke unsuccessful attempts to erase previous layers.

 Far from internalizing understandings of their culture and faith as an infectious disease that led inexorably to terrorist violence, I suggest that Uyghurs are well accustomed to the periodic and transient nature of political campaigns, and they know how to attune themselves to the requirements of the present.

 While it will hardly console those grieving over bulldozed gravelands or mourning their loved ones, it’s a remarkably far-sighted and optimistic conclusion.

 While some sections on Islamic transmission are highly technical, Rachel has a gift for integrating theory with ethnographic detail.
 In all, despite pertinent reminders in the later chapters, Xinjiang faces firmly west, not east: Han Chinese culture may be highly visible, and audible, in the towns, but here it hardly appears except (as Barnett observes for Tibet) as an “inanimate or malignant force”.
 In Xinjiang and further afield, the whole culture is dominated by the diverse practices of Islam—which are precisely what the Chinese state is now trying to erase.

-For more, see Uyghur tag; and for a comparable case, see posts under the Tibet tag.
+For a comparable case, see posts under the Tibet tag.
 These themes should never have been considered marginal in studies of the PRC, and now they seem all the more urgent.